jhderojasUVa/analyted-database-todo/README.md

 1. Clone this
 2. Run `npm install`.
 To install dependencies (remember conventional-commits and release process)
+3. If not, create the docker network with `docker network create analyted_network`
 3. Run `npm run docker:run`.
 To run the docker image on your system.
 This will also create (if needed) the database on the docker image
 4. Run `npm run liquibase:update`.
 To update and populate the database with data